 What Does It Taste Like?

-Red Bean Curd Recipes
+Chinese Red Bean Curd Recipes

 Red bean curd is used in recipes for its flavor as well as its deep red color.
 It can be found as an ingredient in braised meat dishes and stews, as well as vegetarian stir-fries.
-It is also often in Chinese spareribs recipes.
+It is often used in Chinese spareribs recipes.

-Where to Buy Red Bean Curd
+Where to Buy Chinese Red Bean Curd

 Fresh bean curd can be purchased in the mainland of China, but elsewhere it is sold as small blocks in commercially packaged jars.
-In the U.S., the jars are sold in Chinese markets; a popular brand is Fu-Chung, which contains quite a bit of sauce in the jar along with the cubes.
+In the U.S., the jars are sold in Chinese markets.
+A popular brand is Fu-Chung, which contains quite a bit of sauce in the jar along with the cubes.